cicada-lang/partech/docs/parsing-techniques.md

 Our syntax for CFG can be viewed as decorated ADT,
 ADT decorated by terminals and ignored non-terminals.

+- picked non-terminals are arguments of the ADT constructor.

+"fff"

 ```
 {
   name: one_or_more,